Send email for updates

 K No significant benefits from court-ordered treatment in England (2011).
 In the English Midlands introduction of court-ordered treatment for problem-drinking offenders on probation could not be shown to have reduced re-offending more (though the reductions were substantial) than previous probation arrangements.
 Similar evaluations in Lancashire (2010), West Yorkshire (2011) and nationally ([UK] Ministry of Justice, 2009) also found considerable improvements but did not benchmark these against any, or any adequate, comparison groups.
 Discussion in bite’s Issues section.

-K ASRO programme did not cut crime (2011).
-No impact on reconviction from main group therapy programme for UK problem substance users on probation.
+K Anti-offending programme did not cut crime (2011).
+The main cognitive-behavioural group therapy programme (ASRO) for problem substance users on probation in the UK could not be shown to have affected reconviction rates.
 See also similar UK findings (2012) from the same cognitive-behavioural family of interventions applied to drink-driving.
 Discussion in bite’s Issues section.

 K No crime-reduction dividend from offering brief counselling to drunk arrestees ([UK] Home Office, 2012).
 UK government-funded pilot schemes found no crime-reduction benefits from brief alcohol counselling for arrestees under the influence of drink, confounding hopes that these ‘arrest referral” schemes would help quell late-night alcohol-related disorder.
 The schemes did however uncover many dependent drinkers.
 Discussion in bite’s Issues section.